 1. What is the greatest barrier to starting to study on a daily basis?

-2. Why am I in this course and what do I want to take from it?
+2. Why am I in this course and what do I want to take from it (beyond getting it our with).

-3. Am I coachable, attentive, and willing to put in the time, hire a tutor, and most importantly practice between sessions?
+3. Am I coachable, attentive, and willing to put in the time, hire a tutor, and most importantly practice between sessions to maximize our productivity?

 Acoustic Guitar Lessons ACT Prep Tutors ACT English Tutors ACT Math Help Tutors ACT Reading Help Tutors ACT Science Help Tutors ACT Test Prep ACT Writing Help Tutors Advertising Tutoring Algebra Tutors Algebra 1 Help Tutors Algebra 2 Tutors Algorithms Tutors American Government Tutors American History Tutors Analytical Chemistry Tutors Analytical Geometry Help Tutors Anatomy Tutors Anthropology Tutors AP Tutors